sunpy/ndcube/docs/visualization.rst

 For a >2 array axes, as is the case above, an animation object is returned displaying either a line or image with sliders for each additional array axis.
 These sliders are used to sequentially update the line or image as it moves along its corresponding array axis, thus animating the data.
+By default and image animation is returned.
+(See below to learn how to use ``plot_axes`` kwarg to produce a line animation.)

 For for data with two array axes, an image is produced similar to that of `matplotlib.pyplot.imshow`.